5-year BS-MS Program

 - BS-MS Degree Requirements

-NOTE: Students who are in Liberal Arts and Sciences (CS/Math, CS/Stat, or CS+X) are not eligible for this BS/MS 5 year program.
+NOTE: Students in Liberal Arts and Sciences (CS/Math, CS/Stat, or CS+X) are not eligible for this BS/MS 5-year program.
 This joint program was negotiated between the College of Engineering and the Graduate College.

 Applications for the B.S./M.S. program open on August 1st, and the submission deadline is September 15th.
 This program only has a fall entrance.
-An informational session is held mid October for all interested undergrads to learn more about the program and the application process.
+An informational session will be held in mid-October for all interested undergrads to learn more about the program and the application process.

 All application materials must be submitted by the deadline of September 15th.
 Applicants who do not have a completed application by the deadline will not be considered for that term's program entry.

-Applicants must submit the following applications materials by the deadline to be considered for the program.
-If there are any questions regarding the applications process, please contact Maggie Metzger Chappell at firstname.lastname@example.org or Kara MacGregor at email@example.com.
+Applicants must submit the following application materials by the deadline to be considered for the program.
+If there are any questions regarding the application process, please contact Kara MacGregor at firstname.lastname@example.org.

 - Applications for the B.S./M.S. program must be submitted through the university's Online Application system.
 Please select "Computer Science - BS/MS" as the "Degree Name".

-- Please review and follow Application Process & Requirements to submit your application.
+- Please review and follow the Application Process & Requirements to submit your application.